measurement-factory/anubis/README.md

-Depending on the current PR merging step, an encountered problem or event (such as approval), the automated status is assigned a status (failure, pending, or success) and is supplied with a description, consisting of the problem-specific PR label and the message, detailing it:
+Depending on the current PR merging step, an encountered problem or event (such as approval), the automated status is assigned a status (failure, pending, or success) and is supplied with a description, consisting of the problem-specific PR label and message, detailing it:

 *state* | *label* | *message* | *step* |
 --- | --- | --- | ---